rubyonjets/dynomite/README.md

 **Be sure to define all validated columns using `column` method**.

-Validations can be ran manually using `valid?` method.
-It is also executed internally by `replace` method, returning `false` on failed validation.
+Validations are executed by default as soon as you call the `replace` method, returning `false` on failure.
+It also can be ran manually using the `valid?` method just like with ActiveRecord models.

 ## Migration Support